-Forty years later, Borman will return to Commonwealth, ready to welcome new generations of students to those same lively classrooms, as the sixth Head of School.
+Forty years later, Borman returned to Commonwealth ready to welcome new generations of students to those same lively classrooms.

 This isn’t the first time Borman has circled back in her career.

 Her first job after graduating from Brown University in 1985 was teaching English at School One, an independent high school in Providence, Rhode Island.
 Several years and graduate studies later, Borman opted to return to Brown to work at The Education Alliance, where she evaluated educational innovations focused on adolescent literacy, teacher development, technology, and school improvement.
-She then brought those lessons back to School One, where she has served as Head of School since 2007.
+She then brought those lessons back to School One as Head of School in 2007.